Skip to main content

 You can drink in small amounts, but you should be careful.
 Both metformin and alcohol stress the liver and raise lactate.
 One drink with food is usually fine.
 Binge drinking on metformin can trigger rare but serious lactic acidosis.

 Yes, "metformin belly" is real.
-About 20% of patients get diarrhea or nausea, especially in the first weeks.
+About 20% of patients get diarrhea or nausea, particularly in the first weeks.
 We use the extended-release (ER) version, start at 500 mg, and titrate up slowly.
 Most stomach issues fade after two to four weeks.

 Berberine and metformin both activate AMPK, but through different paths.
 Berberine is less potent and has shorter human safety data, but it also lowers LDL cholesterol and supports the gut microbiome.
 We sometimes use berberine when patients want a lighter option.